360medics/terraform-ssh-tunnel/README.md

+### DO NOT DELETE THIS REPOSITORY
+This repository is used by the `inapp` task terraform module [here](https://github.com/360medics/inapp-template/tree/master/deploy).

+It is referencing the master branch, so be careful as it could break deployment of certain inapps.

+### Introduction
 This terraform module allows to communicate with a resource via an SSH tunnel.

 I use it to create and configure databases on AWS RDS instances but it can be